webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals_AZ-900/Azure_Fundamentals_AZ_900.md

   - Azure File Sync: centralize files. **Automated bi-directional sync** from **Cloud with on-prem**.
 Installs on Windows Server.
 - **Describe migration options, including Azure Migrate and Azure Data Box**
   - Azure Migrate: hub of services and tools designed to help with data migration.
   - Azure Data Box: send terabytes of data into and out of Azure in a quick, inexpensive, and reliable fashion.
 Shipped 'data box'.
+Basically it's a 'storage drive' with your data on it, that is shipped to you.

 ## 2.4 Describe Azure identity, access, and security